Four Common Issues with Your Cooling System

 - Thermostat failures

-Water Pump Failure
+1. Water Pump Failure

-Because your engine is located beneath a giant metal hood for better aerodynamics and fuel efficiency, it can’t rely on air flow to stay cool.
-Thus, it uses liquid cooling in the form of water flowing through a series of hoses in order to reduce the heat.
-The water circulates using a device known as a water pump, which is powered by a pully system that’s turned by your serpentine belt.
-If this pump fails, the water can’t flow through your engine system, and your engine will quickly overheat.
+Because your engine is located beneath a giant metal hood for better aerodynamics and fuel efficiency, it can’t rely on airflow to stay cool.
+Instead, it uses liquid cooling in the form of water flowing through a series of hoses to reduce the heat – this process takes place in your cooling system.

-Leaky Radiator Hoses
+2. Leaky Radiator Hoses

-At Christian Brothers Automotive, repairing your cooling system is just one of the many services we offer.
+At Christian Brothers Automotive, repairing your cooling system is just one of our many services.
 For over 30 years, we’ve strived to make getting the car care you need as simple as possible, and our honest, friendly technicians can advise you on the best possible repairs to keep your car on the road and running safely.
 This is one of the ways we are Driving Joy.